kilpkonn/msc-thesis/main.typ

 Instead of average time and amount of suggestions per term search we should measure the worst case performance.
 Having the IDE freeze for a second once in a while is not acceptable even if at other times the algorithm is very fast.

+#todo("latency analysis")

 ==== Usability
-This sections is really based on very small amount of personal experience and may therefore not reflect the average user very well.
+This sections is based on a personal experience of the author and may therefore not reflect the average user very well.
+Modeling average user is a hard task on it's own and would require a us to conduct a study on it.
+As studying usage of IDE tools is outside the scope of this thesis we only attempt to give general overview of strenghts and weaknesses of the tool.
+Different issues may arise when using the tool for different context.

 = Future work (week 9) <future-work>
 In this section we will discuss some of the work that could be done to improve term search in `rust-analyzer`.
-Some of these topics consist of features for which there was not enough time to complete them in the timeframe of the thesis.
+Some of these topics consist of features for which were not in scope of this thesis.
 Other focus on improving the `rust-analyzer` functionality overall.

 ==== More permissive borrow checking